10 Best Sculptures at Villa Borghese

 If you thought that after the beautiful Venus inspired by Bonaparte's sister, you had seen it all, you are very wrong.
 In the Borghese Gallery we will contemplate another spectacular goddess, who is lying completely naked and has a surprise...
 She has a penis!
 Just as you read it.

-This is the Sleeping Hermaphrodite, a sculpture dating back to the second century and found in Rome in 1609.
-In 1620, the flamboyant artist Bernini transformed the original marble support into a mattress on which the figure rests placidly.
+It is the Sleeping Hermaphrodite, a sculpture dating back to the second century and found in Rome in 1609.
+The flamboyant artist Bernini transformed in 1620 the original marble support into a mattress on which the figure rests placidly.
 It is so real that it makes you want to lie on it!

 Contemplate the spectacular ceilings of the hall